 It is common for trigger points, or small knots of muscle tissue, to develop in the quadratus lumborum muscle of the lower back.
 These QL trigger points can cause pain and tightness in the muscle and referred pain in other areas of the body.

 Dealing with "small knots" may sound tolerable, however, the repercussions of leaving your tight tissue unattended can be debilitating.
 A knot in the lower back can cause a world of hurt and give off the impression that the underlying issue is more serious than expected.
+(Read more on our page about the quadratus lumborum tightness test.)

 "The pain from quadratus lumborum trigger points is commonly mistaken for arthritis of the spine, disk problems, sciatica, or bursitis in the hip" .